 “Riveting.
 A deeply resonant, brilliantly nuanced meditation on privilege, social ambition, and the folly (and cruelty) of youth.” — Kate Walbert, author of His Favorites

 St. James is an exclusive New England boarding school known for grooming generations of leaders.
-Ben is a true insider — his family were founders, his older brother was a campus legend, and he commands awe on the squash court.
+Ben Weeks is a true insider — his ancestors helped found St. James, his older brother taught him all the slang, and he’s just won a national championship in squash.

 But after fourteen long years of waiting, Ben arrives at school only to find that the reality of St. James doesn’t quite match up with his imaginings.
-His new roommate, Ahmed, though fabulously wealthy, doesn’t fit in with the unspoken mores of New England blue bloods.
-And just as Ben struggles to prove himself worthy of the place he has revered for so long, he discovers that he is in danger of losing it forever.
+At the same time, his new roommate, Ahmed Al-Khaled, the son of a fabulously wealthy Emirati sheik, can’t navigate the unspoken rules of New England blue bloods.
+Even as Ben and Ahmed struggle to prove themselves in the place they have revered for so long, each of them must face losing it forever.

 The Expectations is at once a finely drawn portrait of American privilege and a subtle exploration of class, race, and tradition.
 Above all, it is a tender, sharp, and evocative debut about the pain and treachery of adolescence, and the difficulty — wherever one finds oneself — of truly belonging.